 In addition to her public service, Mayor McKinlay has spent a great deal of her career volunteering for such organizations as the Junior Leagues of Florida where she served as State Chairwoman, the Junior League of the Palm Beaches, ChildNet, Homeless Coalition of Palm Beach County, Community Health & Planning Network of Palm Beach County, Voices for Children of Palm Beach County, the Village of Wellington Education Advisory Committee, West Palm 100, American Cancer Society, Boys & Girls Club, several PTA/PTO and School Advisory Committees, and as a founding member of the Palm Beach County Sexual Assault Response Team.

 Mayor McKinlay earned her degree from Florida State University with dual majors in Political Science & Sociology as well as minors in both Economics and Mathematics.
-She moved to Florida when she was six years old and attended public schools from the time she was in the first grade.
+She moved to Florida when she was six years old and attended Florida public schools from the time she was in the first grade.
 Growing up in a house that discussed politics and policy on a daily basis, especially on issues surrounding mental health and social justice, Mayor McKinlay has spent most of her life as an advocate for others.
-She currently resides in Royal Palm Beach (FL) with her two of her three children, both of whom attend public schools while the third is a student at Florida State University.
+She currently resides in Wellington (FL) with her youngest daughter, who attends Forest Hill Community High School while her two older children are students at Florida State University, one a freshman and the other a junior.

-Asked what one of her proudest accomplishments has been and Mayor McKinlay will tell you being part of the team that developed The Butterfly House, Palm Beach County's first sexual assault response medical services center - although helping to pass a successful piece of legislation requiring the posting of the Human Trafficking Hotline across Florida would be a close second!
+Asked what one of her proudest accomplishments has been aside from her kids and Mayor McKinlay will tell you being part of the team that developed The Butterfly House, Palm Beach County's first sexual assault response medical services center - although helping to pass a successful piece of legislation aimed at eliminating human trafficking would be a close second!

 She has received multiple awards for her advocacy efforts including: